omnivector-solutions/jobbergate/jobbergate-docs/src/developer_guide/keycloak_setup.rst

 The version of Keycloak used for this guide is `19.0.2`.

 The examples provided here describe how to set it up for a local deployment (for example, one deployed with Docker).
-However, the instructions should be easily extensible for any deployment.
+However, the instructions should be easily extensible for any deployment that relies on a single-node Keycloak cluster.

 Create a new Realm